simonprickett/google-cloud-functions-go/README.md

 # Google Cloud Functions Go Runtime Demo

 Demo Google Cloud Function showing use of the Go runtime.
+Read the Medium article that explains this [here](https://medium.com/@simon_prickett/writing-google-cloud-functions-in-go-fb711f33459a).

 ## Deployment